ekowabaka/ekowabaka.me/foonoo/responsive_images_plugin.md

 ### Setting Parameters
 Parameters for responsive images can be set in two main ways.
-They could either be set inline with the tag, directly in the content to locally affect a single image, or they could be set in the `site.yml` file, to globally affect all images while acting as a default value.
+They could be either set inline with the tag to locally affect a single image, or they could be set in the `site.yml` file, to globally affect all images (or a subset of images in some cases) while acting as a default value.

-Setting inline parameters has already been demonstrated above in the Usage section above.
-When using the `site.yml` to set your parameters, however, these are added directly to the plugin definition as shown below.
+Setting inline parameters has already been demonstrated in the Usage section above.
+When using the `site.yml` to set your parameters, on the other hand, you add your parameters directly to the plugin definition as shown below.

 ```yml
 plugins: